 What can Sales Managers do to cut down recruitment time?

-Sales managers that lead top-performing sales teams must be actively recruiting at all times.
+Sales managers who lead top-performing sales teams must be actively recruiting at all times.
 The market has changed, and long-term sales employees who deliver results are becoming rarer each year.

 Sales is a higher turnover function in a company with bright lights shining on an individual’s performance as they are responsible for bringing in the revenue.
 Employee turnover is considered the norm.
-Actively recruiting over time allows sales managers to performance management underachievers without leaving a hole in your team and revenue results.
+Actively recruiting over time allows sales managers to performance manage underachievers without leaving a hole in their team and revenue results.

 If you would like to discuss how to improve your recruitment processes, please reach out to our office.

 If you found this article helpful, follow us on LinkedIn or subscribe to our business blog to make sure you don’t miss new posts.